kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 -->

 Upgrade:
 - No changes are required.
-The new field `usePodGroups` defaults to `false`, so all existing PDBs will continue to function with per-pod logic.
+The new field `calculationPolicy` defaults to `Pod`, so all existing PDBs will continue to function with per-pod logic.
-- To use the feature, users must edit their PDBs to set `usePodGroups: true`.
+- To use the feature, users must edit their PDBs to set `calculationPolicy: Workload`.

 Downgrade:
-- If a PDB was created with `usePodGroups: true`, this field will be dropped when the API server is downgraded (as it's an unknown field).
+- If a PDB was created with `calculationPolicy: Workload`, this field will be dropped when the API server is downgraded (as it's an unknown field).
 - The PDB will revert to per-pod logic.
 This is a behavior change that could violate the application's intended availability (as shown in the user story).
-- Operators should remove `usePodGroups` on all PDBs before a downgrade.
+- Operators should remove `calculationPolicy` (or set to `Pod`) on all PDBs before a downgrade.

 ### Version Skew Strategy